GwenAtStamfordBridge/StatsPerformInternship/README.md

 In this repository you will find the totality of the work I did during my data science internship at Stats perform.
-I was give several large CSV files containing the SportVU optical tracking system's quality.
+I was given several large CSV files containing the SportVU optical tracking system's quality.
 The goal of my internship was to analyse this data in order to create a predictive model to try a predict the SportVu's quality.
 I proceeded in the following order: